zkazy/Unanda/README.md

 Play as the populous Mesopotamian nation, led by Uordus, a ruler shouded in myth and legend.

 ~~***Unique Ability: Mesopotamian Prosperity***~~
-~~> The nation's citizens multiplied and prospered due to the waters of the rivers Tigris and Euphrates, coupled with good weather and agricultural practices.~~   (COMING SOON)
+~~> The nation's citizens multiplied and prospered due to the waters of the rivers Tigris and Euphrates, coupled with good weather and agricultural practices.~~

 ***Unique Improvement: Riverside Mud Farm***
 > The aforementioned good agricultural practices came in the form of these farms, armed with crop cycles and basic irrigation systems.